niikhilpatel/GPT-4/README.md

 # GPT-4

-Start from 1:40:12 code of Brand component
+Start from 1:48:28 code of Feature component in WhatGPT3

 ## To create react app
 ```sh